strimzi/strimzi.github.io/_posts/2025-10-06-strimzi-metrics-reporter.md

 ### Key Features
 * Native Prometheus support: The reporter exposes metrics in the Prometheus format through an HTTP endpoint, without relying on JMX.
 * Configurable Metrics Collection: Allows users to specify which metrics should be exposed using a flexible allowlist.
+* Scalability and Performance: Strimzi Metrics Reporter scales efficiently with increasing numbers of metrics, maintaining low response times even as the metric count grows, demonstrating strong performance characteristics and minimal overhead, making it well-suited for large-scale Kafka deployments.

 #### Deploying Metrics Reporter
 The first step is to include the Strimzi Metrics Reporter in your `Kafka` custom resource.